kirull1/videocloud/memory-bank/activeContext.md

    - Responsive design implementation

 ## Recent Changes

+### Avatar Upload Fix
+- Fixed issue with avatar uploads where empty files (0 bytes) were being sent to S3
+- Updated the FileInterceptor configuration to use memory storage instead of disk storage
+- Added more detailed logging for file uploads
+- Added validation to ensure the buffer exists and is not empty
+- Updated the frontend code to correctly handle file uploads
+- Created test scripts to verify avatar upload functionality

 ### User Profile Management
 - Implemented user profile management backend with RESTful endpoints